 Autism and Applied Behavior Analysis (CERT)

-Admission to to the program requires a graduate application to the School of Interdisciplinary and Graduate Studies.
+Admission to to the program requires a graduate application to the Graduate School.

 Applicants must also have the following:

-- A 2.75 overall GPA in the bachelor's degree and/or a 3.0 overall GPA in the master's degree and any additional graduate work; and
+- A 2.75 overall GPA in the bachelor's degree and/or a 3.0 overall GPA in the master's degree and any additional graduate work

-- Test of English as a Foreign Language (TOEFL) required of all foreign students from countries in which English is not the native language.
+- Test of English as a Foreign Language (TOEFL/IELTS/Duolingo) is required of all foreign students from countries in which English is not the native language.

-NOTE: Those intending to seek certification as a Board Certified Behavior Analyst (BCBA) must hold a master's degree in Education, Psychology, or Behavior Analysis
+Those intending to seek certification as a Board Certified Behavior Analyst (BCBA) must hold a master's degree in Education, Psychology, or Behavior Analysis.

 |EDSP 644||Applied Behavior Analysis||3|